Online Special Education Licensure Only Programs

 Mentor & Induction Program

-Designed to help you connect special education content from course to course and integrate technology tools in the classroom, Purdue's Mentor and Induction Program offers a series of seminars that provide networking opportunities with alumni, guest speakers from the field, faculty members, and course instructors and university supervisors.
+Purdue's Mentor and Induction Program provides a series of seminars to help you connect content from course to course, integrate technology tools and provide networking opportunities beyond the classroom with alumni, guest speakers from the field, faculty members and course instructors and university supervisors.

 Licensing Info